 Applying for research funding requires a good deal of time to do successfully.
 The amount of material and detail needed and the specific formatting requirements can seem overwhelming at times.
 Appropriate training can facilitate the process by making sure applicants have the required background and information to find funding, complete applications and manage awards as efficiently and effectively as possible.
 Below are some relevant training and informational opportunities and how to contact us about them.

 Applicants and Administrators Pre-award Luncheon Series (AAPLS) is a series of workshops offered in all three campuses.
 AAPLS is open to all investigators and administrators at Tufts who are engaged in preparation and submission of proposals for sponsored funding.
 New and early stage investigators are especially encouraged to attend; however established researchers and administrators well versed in pre-award policies will also benefit.

 Grant Writing Workshops

-Upon request, the Office of Proposal Development (OPD) offers grant writing workshops for faculty, post-doctoral fellows, and graduate students.
+Upon request, the Office of Research Development (ORD) offers grant writing workshops for faculty, post-doctoral fellows, and graduate students.
 These workshops focus on the grant writing process, effective ways to write and prepare grant applications, and other relevant topics as needed.
 Based on the needs of the audience, workshops can vary in length, and on particular areas, such as the humanities.
-If you would like to schedule or participate in one of these workshops, please contact the OPD at (617) 636-2480 or email@example.com.
+If you would like to schedule or participate in one of these workshops, please contact the ORD at (617) 636-0415 or email@example.com.

 - Idea development